UmayaPerera/Java_Billing-System/README.md

 # Java_Billing-System
-This is the simple Java billing system !
+This is the simple Java billing system interface !